adlnet/xAPI-Spec/xAPI.md

 <a name="def-client" />

 __Client__: - Refers to any entity that might interact with an LRS.
-A Client can be an Activity Provider, reporting system, an LMS, or another LRS.
+A Client can be (for example) an Activity Provider, reporting system, an LMS, or another LRS.

 <a name="def-community-of-practice" />